vi/websocat/doc.md

 URI is specified inline.

-Note: this is option for not-yet-finished websocat 2.0.
-Beware of confusion.

 Example:

     websocat  -b - http://example.com < /dev/null

-### `stdio:`
+### `asyncstdio:`

-Aliases: `-`
-Internal name for --dump-spec: Stdio
+Internal name for --dump-spec: AsyncStdio

-Same as `-`.
-Read input from console, print to console.
+[A] Set stdin and stdout to nonblocking mode, then use it as a communication counterpart.
+UNIX-only.
+May cause problems with programs running at the same terminal.
+This specifier backs the `--async-stdio` CLI option.

-This specifier can be specified only one time.
+Typically this specifier can be specified only one time.

 Example: simulate `cat(1)`.
 This is an exception from "only one time" rule above: